syoon0123/cs103a-cpa02/README.md

 Prerequisites: installation of nodejs and npm

-After these prerequisites are met, the project can be started using the follwoing:
+After these prerequisites are met, the project can be started using the following:

 ```
 ./startup.sh